Updated for 2026/27

 Part of the same calculator network

-UK Benefits Calculator is built alongside three sister sites covering take-home pay, home buying costs and employer costs — all independent, all free.
+UK Benefits Calculator is part of a suite of ten free UK financial calculators covering take-home pay, employer costs, home buying, tax and more — all independent, all free.